hansenjn/MultifocalImaging-AnalysisToolbox/README.md

 ImageJ/FIJI does not require any specific hardware and can also run on low-performing computers.
 However, a RAM is required that allows to load one image sequence that you aim to analyze into your RAM at least once, ideally twice or multiple times.
 ImageJ does not require any specific graphics card.
 The speed of the analysis depends on the processor speed.

 #### Operating system
 The ImageJ plugins and Java software were developed and tested on Windows 8.1.
 Matlab scripts were developed and tested on Windows 8.1 and Windows 10.
-ImageJ and Java is also available for Mac and Linux operating systems, where the ImageJ plugins and Java software in theory can be easily run, too.
+ImageJ and Java are also available for Mac and Linux operating systems, where the ImageJ plugins and Java software in theory can be easily run, too.

 #### Software requirements
 Performing the analysis pipeline requires the installation of